NiamhOL/Project-2019/README.md

 #### Histograms

-A Hiatogram is used to plot the univariate distribution of observation.
+A Histogram is used to plot the univariate distribution of observation.

     for feature in range(iris.data.shape[1]):
     ...:     plt.subplot(2, 2, feature+1)